zingale/phy504/_sources/mpi-sendrecv.rst.txt

 communication.
 A combined ``MPI_Sendrecv`` can help with this.
 We can use ``MPI_PROC_NULL`` when there is no destination.

-Here's the same example as above, but now using this single funciton.
+Here's the same example as above, but now using this single function.

 .. literalinclude:: ../../examples/parallel/mpi/sendrecv_single.cpp
    :language: c++